silvanbrenner/camunda-csharp-client/csharp-client/docs/DecisionRequirementsDefinitionApi.md

 <a name="getdecisionrequirementsdefinitiondiagrambykeyandtenantid"></a>
 # **GetDecisionRequirementsDefinitionDiagramByKeyAndTenantId**
-> System.IO.Stream GetDecisionRequirementsDefinitionDiagramByKeyAndTenantId (string key, string tenantId)
+> FileParameter GetDecisionRequirementsDefinitionDiagramByKeyAndTenantId (string key, string tenantId)

 Get Decision Requirements Diagram by Key and Tenant ID